btemperli/fhnw_dbc/README.md

 ## Projekt 2: **MySQL**

 #### Setup
-Execute all the MySQL-Query's from the file
+Execute all the MySQL-Query's from the file [projekt_btemperli.sql](https://github.com/btemperli/fhnw-dbc/blob/master/block2/projekt/projekt-btemperli.sql)in a SQL-Programme.
-> block2/projekt/projekt-btemperli.sql

-in a SQL-Programme.
 The first part creates the tables, the second part fill them with content and the last part does some requests on the database.